PK machine gun: History

 The Kalashnikov and the Nikitin-Sokolov prototypes underwent service tests in the Central Asian, Odessa, and Baltic Military Districts, as well as at the Vystrel officer training courses in late 1960.
 The Main Missiles and Artillery Directorate and the Ministry of the Defence Industry preferred the Kalashnikov design.
 The PK could resist water perfectly, but it was also much easier to maintain and manufacture, because it reused the same ammunition bands as the Maxim or SG-43, while the PN1 used a new type of bands which was not yet in production at the time.
 Furthermore, according to Kalashnikov, its competitors attempted to bias the test by asking operators to lower the rate of fire because of overlapping bands during long bursts.
 There was also another incident during the test, according to Kalashnikov, the recoil of the PN1 was poorly distributed and a large part ended up in the stock; the pressure was so great that one of the soldiers responsible for testing the PN1 broke his cheekbone.

 Based on the test results, the army preferred the Kalashnikov design.
 In 1961, the 7.62x54R mm Kalashnikov universal machine gun was adopted and put into production.
 The production of the PK/PKS took place at the Kovrov Mechanical Plant and used the tripod mount and an ammunition belt boxes originally designed for the Nikitin-Sokolov prototype machine gun.

 Nikitin's and Sokolov's machine gun design was later used in the 12.7 mm NSV heavy machine gun that was put into production in 1971.

-In June 2024, it's reported that the PKZ will eventually replace the PKM in Russian military service.
+In June 2024, it is reported that the PKZ will eventually replace the PKM in Russian military service.